aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-png/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to PNG" h2="Transform EML to PNG within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to PNG.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+For example, you may need to convert emails from EML file format to HTML.

+<h2>How Aspose.Total helps for EML to PNG Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render various file formats.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert EML file format to HTML and export HTML to PNG respectively.

+Aspose.Email for C++ is a powerful API that enables developers to create, read, and manipulate emails in various formats.
+It supports a wide range of email formats such as EML, MSG, MHTML, and more.
+It also provides features to convert emails from one format to another.
+For example, you can use this API to convert EML file format to HTML.

+Aspose.Words for C++ is a powerful API that enables developers to create, manipulate, and convert documents in various formats.
+It supports a wide range of document formats such as DOC, DOCX, ODT, HTML, and more.
+It also provides features to export HTML to PNG.
+For example, you can use this API to export HTML to PNG.

+Both APIs come under Aspose.Total for C++ package.
+This package provides a comprehensive set of APIs that enables developers to create, manipulate, convert, and render various file formats.
+It includes APIs for working with emails, documents, images, and more.
+With Aspose.Total for C++, you can easily convert EML file format to HTML and export HTML to PNG.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}